 Barristers’ work dress is very traditional in that they are required to wear a horsehair wig when they appear as advocates in trials in the higher courts.
 This consists of a black gown, bar jacket and jabot with strips of white cotton called ‘bands’ hanging before a wing collar.
 This makes them collectively easy to distinguish, but individually more anonymous.

-Personal Injuries Law, Civil/Commercial Litigation and Family Law.
+Personal Injuries Law, Civil/Commercial Litigation, Inquests and Family Law.